mrkkrp/zip/README.md

 This one uses the right approach: leverage good streaming library (`conduit`) for memory-efficient processing in pure Haskell.
-This is however is not feature-rich and has certain problems, reported on its issue tracker.
-I would rather contribute to that project only if it were maintained, but it's not (last sign of activity was on December 23, 2014).
+This is however is not feature-rich and has certain problems (including programming style), some of them are reported on its issue tracker.
+It also does not appear to be maintained (last sign of activity was on December 23, 2014).

 ## Features

 The library supports all features specified in modern Zip specifications.
 The only feature that is not currently supported is encryption, see more about this below.

+For reference, here is a [copy of the specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).

 ### Compression methods